zeph-yr/AccessAbility/README.md

 ## New Features
 **v5.2.0** (BS 1.21.0+ only)
-- **No Rotated Dots:** Removes any rotation applied on Dot blocks in V2/V3 maps, returning them to vanilla format
+- **No Rotated Dots:** Removes any rotation applied on Dot blocks in V2/V3 maps and returns them to vanilla format.
+Will not affect score.

 **v5.1.0** (BS.1.21.0+ only)
 - Compatibility update for CJD in 1.21.0